Are you ready to live healthier and for longer? Then look no further, tai chi is your answer.

 - Reduces inflammation

-However, with all forms of exercise the results are individual and it’s recommended you should consult a medical professional before you begin an exercise regime.
+However, with all forms of exercise the results are individual and it’s recommended you consult a medical professional before commencing an exercise regime.